jeelsoni3/jeelsoni3/README.md

 # Greetings from Jeel :)

-- A passionate Self-taught Student.
+- A Passionate Self-taught Student.
 - Currently studying Data Science at IIT Guwahati.